 (1) ‘provider of electronic communications to the public’ means an undertaking providing public communications networks or publicly available electronic communications services;

-The term “provider of electronic communications to the public” (PECP) comprises both “public communications networks” and “electronic communications services” (ECS), which are defined in Article 2 of the Framework Directive.
+The term “provider of electronic communications to the public” (PECP) comprises both “public communications networks” and “electronic communications services” (ECS), which are defined in Article 2 of the EECC.

 Conversely, the definition of PECP does not cover providers of electronic communication services or communication networks that are not publicly available, which are therefore out of scope of this Regulation.